Climate movement: Fossil fuel divestment

 Fossil fuel divestment campaigns thus seek to cut everything that would be required for the growth and survival of the fossil fuel industry.
 These include the social license that this industry requires to operate, the political license that the fossil fuel industry needs to grow and to survive, and the financial investments that support its existence, survival, and growth.
 These campaigns also seek to pressure governments to play their role in trying to limit emissions.
 In these campaigns, campaigners demand so see that the public institutions server their ties that they have always had with this fossil fuel industry for the main purpose of tarnishing the reputation of the fossil fuel industry and to challenge the power that the industry has.
 By doing these, these campaigners thus want to starve fossil fuel companies of the badly needed capital and to remove both the infrastructure and the influence that this industry has.

 Divestment campaigns have been used for a variety of social justice issues in the past.
 For example, divestment campaigns have been launched to end investment in South Africa during apartheid, Israel, and Sudan, and against the tobacco industry.
 Most recently, divestment campaigns have focused on private prisons and the fossil fuel industry.
 These divestment calls have received a lot of attention with varying outcomes.

 The good news for the fossil fuel divestment campaigns is that their strategy could be effective.
 This owes to the fact that there has been an increase in the fossil fuel divestment commitments since 2000.
 These divestment commitments have resulted in reductions in the flow of capital into the gas and oil sector, as experienced in 33 countries across the globe between the years 2000 and 2015.
 Research has found that increasing gas and oil divestment pledges in various countries has also been influenced by divestment campaigns.
 More stringent environmental policies have also been enacted by regimes that recognize climate change as a threat to their country.

-Fossil fuel divestment has indeed gained remarkable traction over the last few years.
-It has transformed from being a fringe idea to becoming a movement currently valued at around $14.5 trillion.
+Fossil fuel divestment has gained traction over the last few years and transformed from being a fringe idea to becoming a movement currently valued at around $14.5 trillion.
 It has over one thousand endowments, pension plans, and major investors committed.
 It has made many of today's retail investors and institutional investors channeling their money towards environmentally conscious funds.